-Visually Reduce the Amount of Work
+2. Visually Reduce the Amount of Homework

 If a whole math sheet overwhelms them, cover some of it up with another paper.

 You can cover up half of the paper or you can cover it all and just show one line at a time.

-Reduce the Amount of Time They Have to Work
+3. Reduce the Amount of Time They Have to Work

 Set a timer and have them work for five minutes.
 Then take a “brain break” for five minutes.
 Repeat the pattern until the work is finished.

-Let them Move Around While They Work
+4. Let them Move Around While They Work

 If they can’t do these things while they actually work, encourage them to be active before and after homework time.

-Let Them Work Outdoors
+5. Work Outdoors

 Who says homework has to be done inside?
 They’ve been stuck inside all day.

-Use Their Whole Body to Finish Their Work
+6. Use Their Whole Body to Finish Their Work

 Let them stomp their math answers using this fun activity from the SuperKids Activity Guide.
 3 + 4 = Stomp the 7!
 Then they can write it on their paper.

 If you write letters on the ground, have them run to the “C” or run to the letter that makes the /b/ sound.

 Use chalk to practice their numbers and addition and subtraction.
 Write the numbers on the ground and have them run to the 4.
 Or have them run to the answers of “1 + 1” or “6-2!”

-Give Them Counters to Finish Their Math
+7. Give Them Counters to Finish Their Math

 When it’s time to start adding and subtracting, let them use real tangible things that they can move to add or subtract.

-Give Them Colorful Markers
+8. Give Them Colorful Markers

 Let them use markers–or better yet, smelly markers–to trace their letters, write their name, or write their spelling words.

-Offer them a Healthy Snack While They Work:
+9. Offer them a Healthy Snack While They Work:

 My kids live for snacks, so they love to eat snack while they do their work.

 Offer up rewards for when they finish a row of their work…stickers, stars, or even a treat.